 Follow the Money

 Our country is in the midst of a prescription drug epidemic that was in no small part the work of the pharmaceutical industry, sending reps to visit doctors’ offices throughout the country to push for use of opiates for non-cancer chronic pain.
-Opioids are potent analgesics that are widely accepted as appropriate therapy for moderate to severe pain associated with cancer and other serious illnesses.
+Opioids are potent analgesics that are widely accepted as an appropriate therapy for moderate to severe pain associated with cancer and other serious illnesses.
 Chronic pain generally refers to pain that has persisted three months after the usual healing time of an acute injury, recurrent pain over a period of months, or pain associated with a nonhealing lesion.

 For most of the twentieth century, the long-term use of opioid therapy for chronic pain was considered inappropriate.
 This most likely resulted in failure to treat some pain adequately, and patient activists successfully convinced the public that doctors who were too cautious about prescribing potentially addictive and abusable drugs deliberately undertreated many patients.
 In 1996, the American Pain Society coined the phrase “pain as the 5th vital sign.”
 Wong-Baker FACES Pain Rating Scales were posted in hospitals and clinics, in an attempt to improve assessment and management of pain in the acute care setting.
 Empowered by the ability to give their physician a Press-Ganey score that influenced compensation and job security, patients were soon able to successfully demand narcotics for almost any ailment.
 Attitudes toward opioid prescribing practices have been influenced significantly over the past twenty years by a changing legal and regulatory environment and by the changing nature of medical practice as large corporations with a primary stockholder loyalty hire administrators to implement policies that are targeted primarily at profit instead of patient care.